[HOWTO] Get The Lowest Airfares Online

 Online Flight Search Engines

 Does it matter whether you book your flight through Travelocity, Expedia, Orbitz, or another online ticketing agency?
 It does, but not in any consistent way.
 One of these sites will pick up deals that another misses, but coverage varies randomly.
+(Did you know that Expedia Inc. owns Hotwire, Orbitz, TripAdvisor, BookingBuddy, SmarterTravel, SeatGuru, and a few other travel sites?)
 The best thing to do is compare the best deals from all of the major ticketing sites simultaneously.
 That's where travel search engines come in.

 Kayak is one travel search engine.
 It lets you input your travel criteria just once, then it searches multiple ticketing agency sites for you.
 Kayak can also set a price-reduction alert after you book your flight, which will notify you any reduction in the fare that occurs after you book.
 You may be able to take advantage of such savings.

 Hipmunk is an airfare price comparison tool you might find useful.
 Results appear on a single-page timeline that makes it easy to understand the tradeoffs between various flight options.
-Another interesting feature of Hipmunk is the ability to sort results by "Agony" or "Ecstasy".
+Another interesting feature of Hipmunk is the ability to sort results by "Agony."
 The agony factor is based on a combination of price, flight duration, and number of stopovers.
-Ecstasy figures in the price, amenities, and reviews.

 AirfareWatchdog is another tool you may find useful.
 It lists low fares that their community of users find and verify.
 You can sign up for free city-to-city fare alerts, or "Anywhere That's Cheap" alerts, if you just want to get away, and you don't care where.